seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

       Please select : **No, I would like to document a strategy** then select **Next**

-5. On **Documenting business outcomes you expect** section, Please select the answers for each questions:
+5. On **Documenting business outcomes you expect** section, select the answers for each questions:

     1. What are the business outcomes driving your cloud transformation?

-       Please select : All of the options except None of the above, then select **Next**
+       Please select : All of the options except None of the above, then click on **Next**

     2. Do these outcomes have associated business drivers, KPIs, and necessary technical capabilities?

        Please select : **Yes** then select **Next**

-6. On **Financial considerations for you to evaluate** section, Please select the answers for each questions:
+6. On **Financial considerations for you to evaluate** section, select the answers for each questions:

     1. Have you developed a financial model or performed an economic assessment that provides business justification for moving to the cloud?